Why did Windows activation fail on my EC2 Windows instance?

 I received a "Windows activation failed" message on my Amazon Elastic Compute Cloud (Amazon EC2) Windows instance.
 How can I fix this?

-Windows instances use AWS Key Management Service (AWS KMS) for activation.
-You might get a Windows activation error message if your instance can’t reach the AWS KMS server.
-Or, there might be an issue with the AWS KMS client configuration.
+Windows instances use Microsoft Key Management Service (KMS) on Amazon Web Services (AWS) for activation.
+You might get a Windows activation error message if your instance can’t reach the KMS server.
+Or, there might be an issue with the KMS client configuration.

 You can either use an AWS Systems Manager Automation document or follow a manual process to activate Windows.